rickpowell1311/onwrd/README.md

 ## [MassTransit](https://masstransit-project.com/)

-MassTransit is yet another great library for managing onward processing of messages on to an event bus.
+MassTransit is yet another great library for managing onward processing of events on to an message bus.
 It is feature-rich, meaning it is powerful but also comes with a steep learning curve.
 MassTransit does not implement a persistent outbox yet, so Onwrd can be seen as a complimentary framework if there was a desire to use both Onwrd and MassTransit together.

 ## [NServiceBus](https://docs.particular.net/nservicebus/)